Well Drilling Serving Kelowna & Area

 Glenrosa, Fintry, Big White & McKinley Landing

-Purchasers considering real estate in the rural areas will often be viewing properties for sale in Kelowna and the local communities that depend on a water well as the primary water source.
+Purchasers considering land for sale in rural British Columbia will often be viewing properties for sale in Kelowna and the local communities that depend on a water well as the primary water source.
 While most homes in the Kelowna region obtain domestic water from a local municipal or community water system.
 When utilizing a public water supply, we can usually presume that the water supply will be plentiful and safely meets the Canadian Drinking Water Guidelines.

 But when purchasing Real Estate in the Kelowna region with a well water it’s important to request information about the water well located on a property that you plan to purchase.